Keyboard shortcuts

 A Minimal Configuration

-Create a file called procman.yaml in your project root:
+Create a file called procman.pman in your project root:

-Each top-level key is a process name, and run is the command to execute.
+Each service block defines a long-running process with a name and a run command.
 That’s all you need.

 Running